-Whilst studying towards my doctorate degree, I teach part-time at University College London and work as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum (2019-2019).
+Whilst studying towards my doctorate degree, I taught part-time at University College London (2017-2020) and worked as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum (2019-2019).
 As of August 2020, I will be starting a new lecturer role at Bristol Zoological Society.
 I regularly partake in outreach events at UCL, ZSL and with other organisations.

-In my spare time however, I write children's stories about primate-based conservation issues.
+In my spare time, I write children's stories about primate-based conservation issues.
 They're used as local education tools in countries where the star of the book is found.
 All funds raised from the books go back into local conservation and education efforts.

 the little gibbon who lost his song

 Inspired by the devastating forest fires that occur in Indonesia every year, I wrote "The little gibbon who lost his song" for the Borneo Nature Foundation.

 Endorsed by Sir David Attenborough, this bilingual (English and Indonesian) book is based on scientific research suggesting that gibbons do not sing (a very important social behaviour) in smokey conditions.
 The aim of the book is to illustrate the incredible biodiversity found in Bornean peat-swamp forests, highlight the devastation that forest fires can cause, and ultimately encourage important local forest conservation practices.

 You can get your hands on a book here.
 All proceeds from the book go back into local conservation and education efforts in Kalimantan, Indonesia.

 "I do hope you will support [this initiative]."

 (Sir David Attenborough)

 Cozy the Forest gardener